 For Haney, too, she sees her calling “to be a voice of transformation to protect the ways in which humankind impacts creation.
 What’s so lovely about being involved in this book is that it has exposed me to the incredible wealth of concrete data that is compelling and undeniable.

-“The big, giant takeaway for me is that we are making decisions today in how we invest in capital with the idea that investment of any kind is good for the economy, when the reality is that those decisions affect our energy demands and locks us into energy paths that will have to be invested in long into the future,” she said.
+“The big, giant takeaway for me is that we are making decisions today in how we invest in capital with the idea that investment of any kind is good for the economy.
+But, those decisions affect our energy demands and locks us into energy paths that will be followed long into the future,” she said.

 “This is so central to where we’re headed, and people just don’t know about these connections and that these issues are out there,” added Heun.
 “I’ve committed myself to telling the story, and this book is part of that.”

-Another part is Heun’s continuation of educating students on this: “ My greatest hope is that by exposing hundreds of young, fantastically intelligent minds to these issues that they will someday be in a position where they make important decision that make the world into a better place.”
+Another part is Heun’s continuation of educating students on this: “ My greatest hope is that by exposing hundreds of young, fantastically intelligent minds to these issues that they will someday be in a position to make important decision regarding energy and the environment that make the world into a better place.”

 Lynn Rosendale is managing editor of Spark.